 The Pros and Cons of Online Marketplaces

 Your success on these platforms depends, largely, on which products you sell.
 An eye for trending products backed by savvy on-platform marketing skills is a recipe for success.
-There are drawbacks that offset these advantages, which we’ll discuss here.
+Some drawbacks offset these advantages, which we’ll discuss here.

 - Trust: Buyers are more likely to purchase from sellers on trusted websites like Amazon.
 By contrast, first-time buyers hesitate to buy from unfamiliar merchants on personal websites.

-- Scalability: You have the ability to sell larger volumes of products without incurring commensurate costs.
-Online marketplaces take less of a financial risk, as compared to eCommerce websites, because they don’t sell or buy products.
+- Scalability: You can sell larger volumes of products without incurring commensurate costs.
+Online marketplaces take less of a financial risk, as compared to eCommerce websites because they don’t sell or buy products.